Beekeeping for sustainable livelihoods in the Indo-Pacific region

 Our research demonstrates the impacts of supporting a commercially viable beekeeping industry, including extra nutrition for the families of existing and potential beekeepers, employment in the processing of bee products and in the manufacture of hardware used by beekeepers.
 In areas where upskilled project staff work with communities, beekeepers with well-managed hives can achieve a 3-fold increase in outputs harvesting up to 45kg/ year per hive.
 Conservative estimates suggest ownership of 10 hives with yield increases of 20 kg per hive are achievable, providing a net return of $1000 per household per annum.
 Improvements in quality of production and honey extraction processes have resulted in increased product availability for trading by honey companies in PNG and Fiji.
 Subsistence farmers conducting beekeeping near their crops are also likely to benefit from increased pollination and resulting improved quality and quantity of the fruit set.

-In addition to increasing incomes, the income diversification and income smoothing of beekeeping enterprises has brought long-term and enduring benefits to rural communities that has enhanced livelihoods in numerous ways.
+In addition to increasing incomes, the income diversification and income smoothing of beekeeping enterprises have brought long-term and enduring benefits to rural communities that has enhanced livelihoods in numerous ways.
 For example, this research highlights (in PNG particularly) that cash income from honey is often used on education, clothing and healthcare unlike other forms of income.
 Identifying the relationship between beekeeping and improved livelihoods has been a key output from our projects.
-Increased knowledge and opportunities have led to greater confidence and an increased desire of rural people, especially youth and women, to participate more fully in beekeeping enterprises, including value-adding activities, most notably production of beeswax.
-Women’s groups are an important target community, ensuring that increased revenue streams flow directly on to families.
+Increased knowledge and opportunities have led to greater confidence and an increased desire of rural people, especially youth and women, to participate more fully in beekeeping enterprises, including value-adding activities, most notably the production of beeswax.
+Women’s groups are an important target community, ensuring that increased revenue streams flow directly onto families.
 We anticipate that 500 beekeeping families in Papua New Guinea and 400 in Fiji will have doubled their annual household cash income within 5 years after project completion.

 Our research developed non-chemical controls for managing honey bee mites, reducing the need for use of plastic chemical strips that were both costly and ecologically damaging where discarded into the environment.
 In Sumbawa, Indonesia, our research has highlighted that income from honey produced from forest areas or national parks can serve as a means for promoting conservation (through reduced clearing or burning) of these areas.
-Beekeepers understanding the value of floral resources provided by trees and grasslands has created incentives to plant honey trees and discourage burning of nearby forest areas which are beneficial to their beekeeping enterprise.
+Beekeepers understanding the value of floral resources provided by trees and grasslands has created incentives to plant honey trees and discourage the burning of nearby forest areas which are beneficial to their beekeeping enterprise.

-Our projects aim to support the implementation of policies which promote smallholder beekeeping operations and encourage mechanisms for supporting the beekeeping sector.
+Our projects aim to support the implementation of policies that promote smallholder beekeeping operations and encourage mechanisms for supporting the beekeeping sector.
 For example, the recognition of the Papua New Guinea Beekeepers Association as an official industry association, along with the strengthening of inputs by the Fijian Beekeepers Association has developed new policy pathways for industry stakeholders to collectively voice the priority areas of their respective apiculture industries.
 Further, our research emphasises the value for beekeeping to local and national economies, thereby providing a pathway for key industry partners to utilise this information to lobby for the sector.
 Our research on methods for disease detection (e.g. the fatal honey bee brood disease American foulbrood (Paenibacillus larvae) in Fiji and honey bee mites (Tropilaelaps mercedesae and Varroa jacobsoni) in Papua New Guinea) has created resources to inform biosecurity policy in Fiji, Papua New Guinea, Australia and more broadly for other Pacific Island countries.

 This body of work has developed since 2014 when Associate Professor David Lloyd began exploring the viability of beekeeping in Timor-Leste and Indonesia.
 An initial study was undertaken with PhD candidate Cooper Schouten and Dr Doug Somerville (Dept of Primary Industries) with funding support ($46,000) from ACIAR (Australian Centre for International Agricultural Research).
 This work investigated the technical and management issues related to beekeeping focusing on the suitability of European Honeybee (Apis mellifera) and the Small Asian Honeybee (Apis cerana).
 The study also examined the role of honey hunting of the Giant Asian Honeybee (Apis dorsata), as well as the potential of stingless beekeeping (Trigona spp.).
 In particular, the study identified the key considerations for developing a viable honey bee industry, suitable for landless and subsistence communities that is environmentally, socially and economically sustainable.